 In 1953, Vargas Llosa enrolled in Lima’s National University of San Marcos, to study law and literature.
 He began his literary career in earnest in 1957 with the publication of his first short stories, “The Leaders” (“Los jefes”) and “The Grandfather” (“El abuelo”), while working for two Peruvian newspapers.

 Vargas Llosa, like many Latin American intellectuals who studied Marxism and identified with the ideals of communism, was initially a supporter of the Cuban revolutionary government of Fidel Castro.
 Eventually, however, disillusioned with the Cuban path and imprisonment of fellow intellectual, Heberto Padilla, Vargas Llosa retracted his support for Fidel Castro.
 He has since identified himself with liberalism rather than extreme left-wing or right-wing political ideologies.

 In 1987, he helped form and became a leader of the Movimiento Libertad.
 In 1988 the party entered a coalition with the parties of Peru’s two principal conservative politicians, at the time, to form the tripartite center-right coalition known as Frente Democrático (FREDEMO).
 As leader of the party he was expected to win the 1990 elections easily.
 However, he suffered a surprise defeat by, then, little known, Alberto Fujimori.

 As a Spanish citizen as well, Vargas Llosa is opposed to Catalan independence from Spain.
 He publicly attended an anti-independence rally in October 2017.

-Mario Vargas Llosa lives primarily in Spain but spends part of each year in Peru.
-He is also a frequent resident in the UK.
+Mario Vargas Llosa lives primarily in Spain but spends part of each year in Peru; and is also a frequent resident of the UK.
 He holds numerous degrees and awards from academic, non-governmental and governmental institutions.
 He continues to write both fiction and non-fiction.